Four Beatles, Three Graces and two football teams equals one boss city.

 If you missed the memo, we love Liverpool and we happen to know a couple of million people who’d back us up on that.
 From far away and close up, it is beautiful; our buildings, our views, our food and drink and most importantly, our people.
 Liverpool is a shifting outpost of defiance and determination, it is a story telling city, a proud city and one you must visit.

-Everywhere you go there is beauty in Liverpool, from the architecture of the old buildings to the more modern, there isn’t a light it doesn’t look good in.
-The Three Graces are the Royal Liver Building, the Cunard Building and Port of Liverpool building.
-Don’t forget, if you want a cathedral, we’ve got one to spare and the top of Liverpool Cathedral provides epic scenes.
+Everywhere you go, Liverpool is a city that puts on a show.
+From grand Georgian and Victorian buildings to striking modern architecture, it looks good in any light.
+The Three Graces (The Royal Liver Building, the Cunard Building and Port of Liverpool building) are famous the world over and make an imposing riverside trio and don’t forget if you want a cathedral, we’ve got one to spare – head to the top of the Anglican cathedral you get epic panoramas for days.
 St. Luke’s stands beautifully battered at the top of Bold Street as a testament to those who died in The Blitz but also as a testament to the spirit of the city.
-Your hardest decision now is finding the right hashtag.
+Then there’s the river Mersey, the perfect twinkling, rippling backdrop to any city selfie.

 George Harrison described the people of Liverpool as “the kind of people who go out on a Monday evening and couldn’t care less about a Tuesday morning”.
 Luckily, we aren’t short of places to either drown our spirits or celebrate after a results day to satisfy the hedonist in you.
 Whether it be the dying breed of pubs such as The Caledonia and Peter Kavanagh or the speakeasy feel of Salt Dogs where beer is drunk by the stein and Germany meets America with Scouse nipple tassels.
 Who could forget Bongo’s Bingo – the alternative bingo that has taken the world by storm.
 Head to Seel Street if you’re out for the night and thank us later.
 Just don’t blame us if you end up dancing on tables and texting ex’s… that’ll be the tequila.